GenZmeY/GenZmeY/README.md

 - [ ] Hyperlinks
 - [ ] More detailed description in some cases
 - [ ] MSK-GS global ranking proof
+- [ ] Braille art instead of png in header
 - [ ] add Doublecmd theme, casper localization(?)

 ## 📂 Projects and Repos